wormhole-foundation/docs.wormhole.com/docs/multigov/faqs.md

 ## Implementation Questions

-### What do I need to set up Multi-Gov for my project?
+### What do I need to set up MultiGov for my project?

 Get started by filling out the below form:

 https://www.tally.xyz/get-started

-Tally will reach out to help get your DAO set up with Multi-Gov.
+Tally will reach out to help get your DAO set up with MultiGov.

-To set up testing Multi-Gov for your DAO, you'll need:
+To set up testing MultiGov for your DAO, you'll need:

 - Foundry and Git installed
 - Test ETH on the testnets you plan to use (e.g., Sepolia for hub, Optimism Sepolia for spoke)
 - Modify and deploy the hub and spoke contracts using the provided scripts
 - Set up the necessary environment variables and configurations

-### Can Multi-Gov be used with non-EVM chains?
+### Can MultiGov be used with non-EVM chains?

 The current implementation is designed for EVM-compatible chains.
 However, Solana (non-EVM) voting is currently in development and expected to go live after the EVM contracts.

-### How can I customize voting parameters in Multi-Gov?
+### How can I customize voting parameters in MultiGov?

 Voting parameters such as voting delay, voting period, proposal threshold, and quorum (and others) can be customized in the deployment scripts (`DeployHubContractsSepolia.s.sol` and `DeploySpokeContractsOptimismSepolia.s.sol` as examples for their respective chains).
 Make sure to adjust these parameters according to your DAO's specific needs before deployment.

-Remember to thoroughly test your Multi-Gov implementation on testnets before deploying to mainnet, and have your contracts audited for additional security.
+Remember to thoroughly test your MultiGov implementation on testnets before deploying to mainnet, and have your contracts audited for additional security.

-### How does Multi-Gov handle potential network issues or temporary chain unavailability?
+### How does MultiGov handle potential network issues or temporary chain unavailability?

-Multi-Gov includes several mechanisms to handle network issues or temporary chain unavailability:
+MultiGov includes several mechanisms to handle network issues or temporary chain unavailability:

 1. Asynchronous vote aggregation: Votes are aggregated periodically, allowing the system to continue functioning even if one chain is temporarily unavailable.
 2. Proposal extension: The HubGovernorProposalExtender allows trusted actors to extend voting periods if needed, which can help mitigate issues caused by temporary network problems.